-I have only been blogging for a couple of months now, but the overwhelming support of the blogging community and my ever-increasing reader base have been my strength to continue blogging.
+Blogging has been one of the best things I have done in my life.
+I have only been blogging for over a year now, but the overwhelming support of the blogging community and my ever-increasing reader base have been my strength to continue blogging.
 To say the least, blogging has been a positive experience for me and I am really truly enjoying every minute I spend on it.

 Here are my income (reports) for the past couple of months totaling to over $25,000:

 - December 2016 Income Report (10th month of blogging) – $5,435.21